taliacotton/eldo/_projects/pedestrian-strands.md

 title: Pedestrian Strands
 position:
 hero_image: "/v1593050288/eldo/Strands_3_t2faou.jpg"
-short-description: ''
+short-description: Embracing experimentation and collaboration at an infrastructural scale.
-description: Pedestrian Strands is the latest collaboration between el dorado inc and artist James Woodfill.
+description: Pedestrian Strands is the latest collaboration between El Dorado inc and artist James Woodfill.
 Sited on four highway bridges that connect the Downtown Loop with the Crossroads, the installation is considered a reparation of an interrupted pedestrian experience caused by the creation of the federal interstate in the 1960’s.